sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// The format is now available to TypeComplier and Value modules
+// The format is now available to TypeCompiler and Value modules
 //
 //--------------------------------------------------------------------------------------------